bobbysciacchitano/react-from-scratch/README.md

 ### Who is this for?

-This assumes you have a vague idea about what React is and you're intrerested in learning how to use the library without trying to find and gather resources or you want the quick version on how to get going.
+This guide assumes you have a vague idea about what React is and you're intrerested in learning how to use the library without trying to find and gather resources or you want the quick version on how to get going.

 ### It's kind of a rubbish intoduction to React